f5devcentral/bigip_automation_examples/README.md

 > Note: Please install and make sure python packages like `pytest-html`, `awscli==1.18.105` and `botocore==1.17.28` are available with their correct versions in runner to avoid failures <br />

-8. If you want to test F5 XC use case, make sure you have valid .p12 extracted cert and key available in use case folder location
+8. If you want to test F5 XC use case, make sure you have valid .p12 extracted cert and key available in use case folder location.
+Check `terraform.tfvars.json` and update details of your application plublic IP, port, LB dns, etc.
 <br />

 9. Go to `Actions` tab and select your article work-flow